sajadgzd/TeamUp/README.md

 ### Step 3: Set up SQL Database

-Go to the root directory #### softwareEngineeringProject Run the following commands in your terminal to initialize and run the database
+1. Go to the root directory **softwareEngineeringProject**
+2. Run the following commands in your terminal

 > python createDatabases.py
 > python initializeDB.py